 These elements, along with 8.3 inches of ground clearance, make the LR2 perhaps the most off-road-ready small luxury crossover on the market, although it still can't quite match up to old-school SUVs like the Jeep Wrangler.

 When the time comes to leave the trails behind, the LR2 is plenty refined on the pavement, although customers seeking dynamic handling might be better served by another crossover.

 The LR2 is offered in base, HSE and HSE LUX trim levels.

 The base model LR2 comes standard with leather upholstery, power front seats, dual zone automatic climate control, a two-part panoramic sunroof, a proximity key, a seven-inch infotainment touchscreen, bi-xenon headlamps, adaptive front lighting, 18-inch alloy wheels, rain-sensing windshield wipers and rear park distance control.
 Audiophiles will appreciate the 17-speaker, 380-watt Meridian AM/FM/CD sound system, which is new for the latest model year.
 It features HD radio, Sirius satellite radio and Bluetooth connectivity.

-The HSE brings a rearview camera, Xenon headlights with LED running lights.
-The HSE LUX adds an upgraded 825-watt Meridian stero along with softer, more supple Windsor leather upholstery.
+The HSE brings a rear-view camera, Xenon headlights with LED running lights.
+The HSE LUX adds an upgraded 825-watt Meridian stereo along with softer, more supple Windsor leather upholstery.

 All LR2 models come equipped with dual front, side and full-length side curtain airbags along with a driver's knee airbag, traction and stability control systems, electronic brake-force distribution and emergency brake assist.